Branded Keywords: Understanding Their Role in Blog SEO

 As always, keep researching, experiment with different keywords, and refine your strategies based on actual results and analytics.

-Branded keywords are search terms that include a brand name or a product name.
-Examples are “RightBlogger,” “Apple,” or “iPhone 14.”
+Branded keywords are search terms that include a brand name or a specific product name.
+Examples are “Apple,” “iPhone 14,” or “Lululemon yoga mats.”

-Regular (non-branded) keywords do not include a brand name.
-They are more general, like “best yoga mats” or “website builder reviews.”
+Regular (non-branded) keywords do not mention a brand.
+They are broader, like “best yoga mats” or “website builder reviews.”

-Branded keywords often bring visitors who already know the brand.
-That usually means they are closer to buying, but it can also mean the search results are tougher to break into.
+Branded searches usually come from people who already know the brand.
+That often means they are closer to buying, but it can also mean the brand is very hard to outrank.

-Why do branded keywords look “low competition” in SEO tools but still feel hard to rank for?
+Why do branded keywords look “low competition” in keyword tools, but still feel hard to rank for?

-Are branded keywords worth targeting for affiliate content and reviews?
+Are branded keywords worth targeting for affiliate content?

 Yes, branded keywords can be worth it because they often show strong buying intent.
-A search like “Squarespace reviews” usually means the person is deciding and may be ready to sign up.
+A search like “Squarespace reviews” can bring readers who are ready to choose and purchase.

 The tradeoff is difficulty.
-If your site is new or has low authority, it can be hard to outrank the brand and large publishers.
+If your site is new or has low authority, it can be tough to beat the brand, top affiliates, and big publishers.

 New:Autoblogging + Scheduling